Frequently asked questions for the Higher Diploma in Midwifery Sponsorship Programme

 On successful completion of the programme you will be awarded a Higher Diploma in Midwifery at Level 8 National Qualification Authority of Ireland Framework and will be eligible for registration as a Midwife with the Nursing and Midwifery Board of Ireland (NMBI).

-Successful applicants for the sponsorship will be required to work for the sponsoring agency for a minimum of 18 months immediately following completion of the programme.
+Successful applicants for the sponsorship are required to work for the sponsoring agency for a minimum of 18 months immediately following completion of the programme.

 What opportunities are available when I qualify as a midwife?

-There are lots of career opportunities available for midwives such as community based roles including in lactation and post-natal support, specialist area of practice including perinatal mental health and bereavement and opportunities for advanced practice, management and educational pathways.
+There are lots of career opportunities available for midwives such as community based roles including in lactation and post-natal support, specialist areas of practice such as perinatal mental health and bereavement and loss, and opportunities for advanced midwifery practice, management and educational pathways.